dkarthe/webjeda-blog/_posts/2016-04-06-jekyll-ssl-certificate.md

 ### Adsense
 {: .clear}
 I use Adsense for monetizing this blog.
 If I were to secure this blog with SSL, I should not request any data from a http server.
 Everything should be https!
-But, most of the ads on Adsense are from a http source which is not acceptable for a SSL certified website.
+But, most of the ads on Adsense are from a http source which is not acceptable for an SSL certified website.

 {% include adsense-inside-post.html %}